Caitriona71/hangman/README.md

 ## Features

-* At the top of the terminal an amusing colorful play on words introduces the game of hangman.
-(Display the image here)
+* At the top of the terminal an amusing colorful play on words introduces the game of hangman. (colored word play hangman.png)

 * ASCII font has been used to display Hangman as a banner.
 (Display the image here)